mosn/holmes/readme.md

 ```

 * WithCollectInterval("5s") means the system metrics are collected once 5 seconds
-* WithCoolDown("1m") means once a dump happened, the next dump will not happen before cooldown finish-1 minute.
+* WithCoolDown("1m") means once a dump happened, the next dump will not happen before
+  cooldown finish-1 minute.
-* WithDumpPath("/tmp") means the dump binary file(binary mode) or the dump log file(text mode) will write content to /tmp dir
+* WithDumpPath("/tmp") means the dump binary file(binary mode), or the dump log file(text mode)
+  will write content to `/tmp` dir.
 * WithTextDump() means not in binary mode, so it's text mode profiles
-* WithMemDump(30, 25, 80) means dump will happen when memory usage > 10% && memory usage > 125% * previous memory usage or memory usage > 80%
+* WithMemDump(30, 25, 80) means dump will happen when memory usage > 10% &&
+  memory usage > 125% * previous memory usage or memory usage > 80%.

 ### enable them all!

 It's easy.